apache/skywalking-website/content/team/_index.md

 ## Becoming a Committer

 SkyWalking follows the Apache way to build the community.
 Anyone can become a committer once they have contributed sufficiently to the project and earned the trust.
-Read [Contributing Guides](https://github.com/apache/skywalking/blob/master/docs/en/guides/README.md) to take part in the community.
+Read [Contributing Guides](https://skywalking.apache.org/docs/main/latest/en/guides/readme/) to take part in the community.

-The SkyWalking community follows the [Apache Community’s process](http://community.apache.org/newcommitter.html) on accepting a new committer.
+The SkyWalking community follows the [Apache SkyWalking committer process](https://skywalking.apache.org/docs/main/latest/en/guides/asf/committer/) on accepting a new committer.

 1. Start the discussion and vote in @private.
 Only current PMC member could nominate.
 1. If the vote passes, send an offer to become a committer with @private CC’ed.